 - Adler, Joseph (2010) R in a Nutshell; Muenchen, Robert A. and Joseph M. Hilbe (2010) R for Stata Users

 IBM SPSS is another popular general-purpose statistical software package which can handle almost all econometric estimations.
-A discussion on the merits of both SPSS and Stata can be found here.
 A notable difference between the SPSS and Stata/R environments is that SPSS relies much more on Graphical User Interface (point-and-click) procedures making it more user friendly.
 While the “vanilla” version of SPSS may be somewhat limited relative to Stata or R, there are many SPSS add-ons and modules which provide additional capabilities.
 SPSS can be bought directly from IBM SPSS.

 - The UCLA Academic Technology Services SPSS page offers introductory material, examples, links to web books on SPSS, and other helpful resources.

-- John Samuel, Indiana University, Getting Started with SPSS for Windows covers a wide variety of statistical estimation procedures using SPSS.
+- The UCLA Institute for Digital Research & Education SPSS site covers a wide variety of statistical estimation procedures using SPSS

 - The UCLA Academic Technology Services SAS page provides introductory materials for beginner SAS users, analysis examples, web books and other resources.